ossama21/PushUp/README.md

-# Pushup Reminder Pro v1.6
+# Pushup Reminder Pro v1.7

-Release Date: March 14, 2024
+Release Date: February 17, 2025

 A modern desktop application to help you maintain a regular pushup routine with customizable reminders and statistics tracking.